Numerical tiling-based simulations of decoherence in multifield models of inflation: Introduction

 The primary objective of this paper is to demonstrate how the first modifications introduced by the open quantum systems framework -- which naturally induces initial state deformations through decoherence and recoherence -- can be consistently combined with the nonlinear background evolution driven by an arbitrary number of fields during inflation, avoiding the use of the so-called slow-roll approximations.
 Obtaining exact solutions from a nonlinear system of background equations becomes increasingly challenging as the number of fields grows.
 In addition to this, one needs to resolve fast oscillations -- which are computationally expensive -- to find the exact evolution of perturbation mode equations.
 Therefore, numerical solutions are necessary to compute dynamical observables consistent with the background expansion, such as the evolving two-point correlation functions of scalar fluctuations.
 To this end, we have developed a technique based on the separation of fast and slow degrees of freedom \cite{GalvezGhersi:2016wbu,GalvezGhersi:2018haa}.
 This approach reduces the computational cost of solving exactly both the evolution of the nonlinear background equations and the perturbation field correlations deep inside the horizon -- precisely where decoherence events modify the behavior of the mode solutions.
 Hence, this procedure offers a scalable framework for introducing features into two-point correlators compatible with any sufficiently smooth inflationary background evolution, while remaining feasible on consumer-grade computers.

 Building on this separation method, we modify the evolution scheme to solve the simplest realization of the Lindblad equation presented in \cite{Martin:2016qta,Martin:2018lin,Martin:2021qkg, Martin:2021znx, Burgess:2022nwu}, and extend it to the multifield case.
 The numerical routines are designed to accommodate an arbitrary sequence of decoherence events (or ``accidents'') acting on different $k$-modes at different times, without impacting on computational performance.
 This sequence defines the time-dependent power spectrum of the environmental operators and determines the resulting deformed state of each mode.
 The duration, amplitude and range of wavelengths of these events can be tuned to generate distinctive features in the evolution of Gaussian states and in the resulting power spectrum of primordial curvature fluctuations.
+This framework is agnostic about the origins of decoherence, and the physical interpretation of specific arrays of decoherence events is deferred for future work.

 The fast and slow decomposition scheme employed here can also be interpreted as a dynamical coloring transformation based on Cholesky decomposition.
 Such transformations can be applied to any set of unit-variance random variables to generate initial conditions for the inflationary fields, which can be subsequently evolved nonlinearly using reheating codes \cite{Frolov:2008hy}.
 The computational routines developed for this study are publicly available in \href{https://github.com/JohorD}{\texttt{https://github.com/JohorD}}.